-- Non-standard administration of the spec training o - Non-standard scoring

-The specification of CAPI program and the training of interviewers was designed to ensure standard administration of the assessment.

-Scoring algorithms used ensure standard scoring in all cases.

-- Administration disrupted by noise or other interruptions - Difficulty in establishing rapport with the child - Child has difficulty in concentrating on the tasks or is easily distracted - Child is excessively anxious to the extent that concentration/flexibility of thought seems impaired - Child is reluctant to respond and/or refuses to persevere on more difficult items - Child has permanent/temporary sensory impairment (particularly vision/hearing) or motor impairment - Child is on medication of a type that could affect performance - Child is overtired or ill
+Non-standard administration of the scale Non-standard scoring The specification of CAPI program and the training of interviewers was designed to ensure standard administration of the assessment.
+Scoring algorithms used ensure standard scoring Non-standard scoring in all cases.
+Administration disrupted by noise or other interruptions Difficulty in establishing rapport with the child Child has difficulty in concentrating on the tasks or is easily distracted Child is excessively anxious to the extent that concentration/flexibility of thought seems impaired The training of interviewers was designed to ensure that risks were minimised.
+Child is reluctant to respond and/or refuses to persevere on more difficult items Details of any interruptions, distractions, behaviours, health circumstances, etc., were recorded in CAPI by interviewers.
+See Child has permanent/temporary sensory impairment (particularly vision/hearing) or motor impairment table below.
+Child is on medication of a type that could affect performance Child is overtired or ill